 What is Shift Work

-Someone who is a shift worker doesn't work typical hours and days.
-This means either working non-typical hours (8ish-5ish), working rotation work (changing shifts), or working many days on followed by many days off.
+Someone who is a shift worker doesn't work the traditional 9a-5p, Monday through Friday.
+This means either working non-typical hours, working rotation work (changing shifts), or working many days on followed by many days off.
 Especially in Alaska, summer time means a large number of seasonal shift work jobs.

 Shift workers include: